kasperjo/Graph-Bandit/README.md

 ## Contents of the Python files

-**graph_bandit_RL.py**: contains the class definition of graph bandit environment, which includes a class method that trains a Q-learning agent.
+**graph_bandit.py**: the class definition of graph bandit environment, which includes a class method that trains a Q-learning agent.

+**agents.py**: contains the agent implementing our propose algorithm(under the name doubling_agent), as well as the local Thompson Sampling and UCB agents.

+**core.py**: contains a function that visits all nodes at least once(used in initialization), and the train_agent() function.

-**known_rewards_helper_functions.py**: contains the shortest path algorithm for off-line planning.
+**known_rewards_helper_functions.py**: the shortest path algorithm for off-line planning.

 **graph_bandit_helper_tools.py**: contains a graph generator, a graph drawing utility, and a wrapper for training a Q-learning agent.